bartoszmodelski/ocaml-preemption-attempts/README.md

-Repo documenting attempts to force OCaml into preemption.
+# Log documenting attempts to force OCaml into preemption.

-# Log
 ## Perform effect in signal handler

 Unhandled effect.
 Runtime purposefully removes effect handlers when entering OCaml from C (handler actions are executed from safepoint).